 - What kind of work experience do you have?

 - What kind of services do you provide?

-- Do you specialize in certain areas or types of clients?
+- Do you specialize in certain areas of financial planning?

 - Do you have any minimum net worth or income requirements?